Rislasherin/Rislasherin/README.md

 ## About

-I am a backend developer focused on building web applications using Node.js, TypeScript, and MongoDB.
+I am a backend developer focused on building real-world web applications and scalable systems.

-I enjoy learning system design and building scalable backend systems.
+I enjoy solving problems behind how platforms work — like user management, data flow, and system design in products such as e-commerce and SaaS platforms.

+Currently, I am also improving my problem-solving skills through DSA and learning how large systems are designed in production environments.

 ---